 New Mexico Tech is authorized to offer distance education courses outside of New Mexico but within the United States through the National Council for State Authorization Reciprocity Agreements (NC-SARA).
 To-date, forty-nine states, the District of Columbia, Puerto Rico and the U.S. Virgin Islands belong to SARA.

 The one state that so far does not belong is California, which nevertheless allows Tech to offer distance education courses to its residents free of authorization regulations.
-A problem between California and the U.S. Department of Education which had cut off financial aid for distance students from California has been resolved.

 Handling of complaints

 Complaints about distance education courses are initially handled in the same way that non-distance education academic complaints and grievances are handled.
 The procedure for filing a grievance can be found here: https://www.nmt.edu/academicaffairs/Student_Grievances.php.